Mortar & Cement Mix Calculator — South Africa

 Mortar Quantities for SA Brickwork — The Full Guide

-Mortar is the binding material between bricks and is one of the most underestimated material costs in any brickwork project.
+Mortar is one of the most underestimated material costs in any brickwork project.
 Many people calculate bricks correctly but forget to budget properly for the cement and sand that holds them together.
-This calculator gives you accurate mortar quantities based on actual SA brick sizes and a standard 10mm mortar joint.
+The volume of mortar required depends on the brick size, joint thickness, and wall configuration.

 Mortar Quantities Per 1000 Bricks — SA Reference Table